Depression & Bipolar Mood Disorders in Portland

-Do you ever wonder if you’re dealing with depression or a related mood disorder?
+Are you struggling with mood swings and feelings of irritability?
+Does life feel empty, meaningless, or unfulfilling, no matter what you accomplish?
+Do you ever wonder if you're dealing with depression or a related mood disorder?

 Depression Doesn’t Always Look Like Sadness And The Blues

-If you’re struggling with bipolar depression disorder, your mood may fluctuate wildly—you might feel incredibly happy and energetic one day, as if your brain is in a state of euphoria, only to come crashing down in despair the next.
+If you're struggling with Bipolar Depression Disorder, your mood may fluctuate wildly—you might feel incredibly happy and energetic one day, as if your brain is in a state of euphoria, only to come crashing down in despair the next.
 You might make sudden, extreme changes in your life and engage in risky behaviors like using hard drugs or having unprotected sex.

-If you have premenstrual depression, you might experience out-of-control emotions a week or so before your period.
-And if you have postpartum depression, your depression symptoms may be tied to pregnancy or your new life with your baby.
+If you have Premenstrual Depression, you might experience out-of-control emotions a week or so before your period.
+And if you have Postpartum Depression, your depression symptoms may be tied to pregnancy or your new life with your baby.

 Through a unique mix of psychotherapy and medication management, I believe that I can help you reduce your symptoms and start living a happier and more fulfilling life.